 I really like Wyoming.

 This is one of the reasons why I respect Christina the way that I do.
 The firmness in her voice, the no bullshit and self-assured attitude she possesses, and yet she is one of the most caring women I know.
-I’ve always been a little envious of these qualities because all of her strongest points are my weakest ones.
+I’ve always been a little envious of these qualities because often, her strongest points are my weakest ones.

-I can’t compare myself to her, in that way, though, because we are entirely different people coming from entirely different walks of life.
 The fact that climbing put us on a path that runs parallel to one another makes me a lucky woman.
 We’ve laughed and cried (and laughed until we cried) and even though she asks me the hard questions sometimes, I need that in my life.
 I need friends who challenge me even though it makes me uncomfortable.

 Once, I heard another woman say that she felt like she needed to climb 5.10s because her friend also climbed 5.10s, and that’s not the kind of climbing relationship I want with Christina.
-It’s less about comparing and more about learning, because friends are meant to be teachers.
+It’s less about comparing and more about learning because your friends are meant to be teachers.
 We aren’t being pitted or set against one another; we’re in each other’s lives because we were meant to move forward, side by side.

 And so we stood in front of the Tubes and she worked through the beta on the right (and I thrutched up the left) and we got to the top and at the end of the day, we enjoyed a really spectacular view together.
 And that’s what it’s all about.

 Vedauwoo is going to take a little bit of grit.
 It’s going to take a little bit of soul searching.
 It might take a little bit of blood and skin, too.
 But there are s’mores and psyched friends, and at the end of the day, my dog doesn’t care if I can flail up a 5.9+ wide crack or not.
 If Shooter doesn’t care, I don’t care either.